michi-gato/libraryblorg/snguyen_cv.md

 ---

 ### PRESENTATIONS
+_My MLIS + PTP + APALA_.
+President's Program: The Things We Do Make a Difference.
+President's Program at ALA Annual 2019.
+Washington Convention Center, Washington, D.C.
+(2019-06-22)

 _It's the year 2039.
 Where's your podcast?
 (A Preserve This Podcast workshop)_
 * Outlier Podcast Festival, Austin, TX.
 With Dana Gerber-Margie.
 (2019-05-18)
 * University of Texas at Austin Libraries, Austin, TX.
 With Dana Gerber-Margie.
 (2019-05-17)